Marneus68/spac/README.md

     Usage: spac <directory> <filename>

         <directory> : directory containing the resources to package
-        <filename> : name of the golang source file packaging all the resources
+        <package> : name of the golang package that will contain the resources

-`spac` functions by traversing the directory pointed out by the first argument, adding the content of each file in a golang source file pointed by the second argument.
+`spac` functions by traversing the directory pointed out by the first argument, adding the content of each file in a golang source file.

-Each file's content is stored as byte array in a map named `SpacContent` described by a properly escaped string contained in the map.
-The key of each entry in the `SpacContent` map is the path of said file.
+Each file's content is stored as byte array in a map named `Content` described by a properly escaped string contained in the map.
+The key of each entry in the `Content` map is the path of said file.o

+By default, the source file containing the resources is contained in a golang package named `static`.

 Workflow
 --------